Precautionary Principle – Number 187

 The local farm wishing to spread the sludge took the village to court, on the grounds that the process is not only legal in Quebec and across Canada but encouraged by provincial regulations.
 They were backed by a huge multinational waste management company, GSI, which makes its money by taking human and de-inking sludge off the hands of overwhelmed municipalities, calling it a crop fertilizer, and selling it to farmers at much cheaper rates than regular chemical fertilizers.

-On October 1, 2009, to the surprise of many, Quebec’s Superior court upheld the town’s bylaw.
-Judge Steve J. Reimnitz invoked the well-known Supreme Court ruling in the case of Hudson, Quebec’s similar ban on cosmetic pesticides.
+On October 1, 2009, to the surprise of many, Quebec's Superior court upheld the town's bylaw.
+Judge Steve J. Reimnitz invoked the well-known Supreme Court ruling in the case of Hudson, Quebec's similar ban on cosmetic pesticides.
 In his 38-page decision, Judge Reimnitz also invoked the Precautionary Principle: "Where there are threats of serious or irreversible damage, lack of full scientific certainty should not be used as a reason for postponing measures to prevent environmental degradation."
 This is more support for the principle emphasized in the Hudson case, which obliges municipalities to be "proactive in the areas of human health and the environment."

 Every municipality today is coping with the daily rivers of human and industrial wastes removed by water treatment plants.
 Back in the 1970s, public opinion and health officials finally convinced all levels of government that raw sewage could no longer be dumped into rivers, lakes and oceans without destroying drinking water.